epadam/Production-Time-Series-Prediction-System/README.md

 1. Set up the parameters and configurations for storage and database for tracking and artifact, metadata storage

-Tracking (dvc, mlflow, tensorboard, dvc to track your data and model)
+Track the model with the infrastructure setup (dvc, mlflow, tensorboard, dvc to track your data and model)

-Select your MLOps tools (ClearML, Kubeflow, Mlflow)

 2. Do you need distributed Training?